ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 * Execute once again the script, and download and open the new file `mts.svg`.
 The figure for the tree sequence with mutations should like like this:<p align="center"><img src="img/msprime3.png" alt="Msprime" width="700"></p>As you can see there are now three trees included in the tree sequence, for the regions from position 0 to 2442, from position 2442 to 7204, and from position 7205 to 10000 of the simulated chromsomes.
 Mutations have occurred on each of the tree, with the times and positions at which the mutations occurred marked in red on the tree and the x-axis, respectively.
 As mutations are labelled with numbers from 0 to 25, we know that a total of 26 mutations have occurred.

 In order to use the simulated genomic data for inference, we will need to export it in a format that is accepted by the inference methods.
-Thus, we will need to generate sequence alignments for tools like ASTRAL, StarBEAST2, SpeciesNetwork, and VCF files for SVDQuartets, SNAPP, and Dsuite.
+Thus, we will need to generate sequence alignments for tools like ASTRAL, StarBEAST2, SpeciesNetwork, and VCF files for SVDQuartets, SNAPP, SNAPPER, and Dsuite.
 Fortunately, Msprime has a very convenient funtion for export in VCF format, named `write_vcf`, but in order to generate sequence alignments, we will need a separate script.

 * To test data export in VCF format, try the following script: